NSS-Day-Cohort-55/client-side-mastery/06-single-page-app/chapters/47-GG-ERD.md

  Create a table for Messages.
  * What are the properties associated with a single Message?
  * How do you connect Messages to Users and recipients?
  * Share your diagram with a member of the instruction team.

+ ### Practice: Likes Table
+ Create a table for Likes.
+ * What are the properties associated with a single Like?
+ * How do you connect Likes to Posts?
+ * Share your diagram with a member of the instruction team.

   ### <h3 id="DJ-ERD"> Practice: Create an ERD for your Daily Journal</h3>